17 best IT certifications every sysadmin should consider getting

 Best IT Certifications Image

-As a general rule, the best certifications to get are the ones that your company requires.
+As a general rule, the best IT certifications to get are the ones that your company requires.
 For instance, if the company is looking to work on government contracts, it may need staff who hold specific certifications.
 However, if you want to start collecting credentials proactively, some certifications are more popular than others.

 This certification verifies a professional’s ability to implement cloud initiatives on Amazon Web Services (AWS).
 To take the Associate exam, participants should have at least 1 year of hands-on experience with AWS.
 The exam covers designing resilient architectures, high-performing architectures, secure applications and architectures, and cost-optimized architectures.